Whitco Security Screen Door Lock Handle…

 1. FIDO2 / WebAuthn support

 This is the modern standard and the one that supports passkeys.
 Anything you buy in 2026 should be FIDO2-certified.
 Older U2F-only keys still work for second-factor logins on sites that support U2F, but they won't act as a primary passkey for passwordless login.
-Pay the few dollars more for FIDO2.
+All three keys below are FIDO2 and WebAuthn capable.

 3. Build quality

-A key lives on your keyring.
-It will be banged, dropped, washed, sat on, fall in the dust under a car seat.
-Yubico's keys are encapsulated in a rigid epoxy with no internal moving parts.
-Thetis uses a similar potting approach.
-The folding/swivel-style keys (USB connector that retracts) introduce a hinge — a hinge is a failure point.
+A portable key lives on your keyring.
+It will be banged, dropped, washed, sat on, and dropped in the dust under a car seat.
+Look for a compact potted body with a protective cap and a tether, which is what the Kensington VeriMark portable keys use.
+Avoid the folding or swivel keys where the connector retracts on a hinge: a hinge is a moving part, and a moving part is a failure point.
 After 16 years of seeing what survives daily abuse, I'd take a fixed-body key every time.

 4. Number of credentials it can store

-A FIDO2 key can hold "discoverable credentials" (resident keys / passkeys) up to a hardware limit — typically 25 to 100 depending on the key.
+A FIDO2 key can hold "discoverable credentials" (resident keys / passkeys) up to a hardware limit, typically a few dozen depending on the key.
 For non-resident U2F second-factor use, the credential count is effectively unlimited.
 If you only ever use it as a 2FA token, this won't matter.
 If you use passkeys for many accounts, it does.

 5. Biometric or PIN-protected